 One Day in Pisa

 As soon as Pisa is mentioned, it’s famous leaning tower is the first thing that comes to mind.
 In fact, many times when I mentioned travelling to Italy, it was the first place people asked me if I was going.
-Clearly I had try to include one day in Pisa in my itinerary somewhere – even if just for the obligatory photo holding up the tower!

 This article may contain affiliate links.
 This means that if you make a purchase after clicking on a link, I may receive a small commission.
 Read the full disclaimer here.